-SAP will be measured each term at WCCS.
+SAP will be measured each term at George Corley Wallace State Community College.
 Students are required under federal regulations to maintain certain standards of progress depending on the number of hours they have attempted in college and their program of study.
+All students regardless of their enrollment status (full-time, half-time, parttime, etc.) are evaluated using the same measures.
 It is the student's responsibility to read and understand all policies associated with financial aid funding.
-Students should regularly check their account at My Wallace Selma for the latest information regarding their account.
+Students should regularly check their account at "My Wallace Selma" for the latest information regarding their account.
 Financial Aid Status can be found under the Financial Aid Tab.
-After accessing the Financial Aid Tab, click Financial Status to view your SAP status of good, warnings or suspension of financial aid.
+After accessing the Financial Aid Tab, click Financial Status to view your SAP status of good, warnings, or suspension of financial aid.
 Click on the blue hyperlink of the SAP status from this page and a personalized explanation will be available to the student to explain his or her SAP status.
-Title IV financial assistance programs including Federal Pell Grant, Federal Work-Study (FWS), Alabama Student Assistance Program and Federal Supplemental Education Opportunity Grant (FSEOG) are all affected by SAP.
+Title IV financial assistance programs including Federal Pell Grant, Federal Work-Study (FWS), Alabama Student Assistance Program, and Federal Supplemental Education Opportunity Grant (FSEOG) are all affected by SAP.